Difference Between MOA and AOA

 MOA vs AOA

-- MOA is the charter of the company, while AOA lays down the rules regarding internal management.
-MOA is a supreme document than AOA.
+- MOA is a supreme document than AOA as MOA is the charter of the company, while AOA lays down the rules regarding internal management.

-- Acts done beyond the powers cannot be ratified, while acts done beyond the power of AOA can easily be ratified.
+- Acts done beyond the powers of the MOA cannot be ratified, while acts done beyond the power of AOA can easily be ratified.

 - MOA is required at the time of incorporation, while AOA is not essential.